 - Review Lane Connectors.
-LinSig attempts to deduce the correct Lane Connectors from V2 Link Connectors.
-These will usually be appropriate for V3 but should be checked. - Add Additional Lane Connectors.
+LinSig attempts to deduce the correct Lane Connectors from LinSig 2 Link Connectors.
+These will usually be appropriate for LinSig 3 but should be checked. - Add Additional Lane Connectors.
 Add Lane Connectors for any Lanes which have been created from splitting multi-Lane Links. - Review lengths of Short Lanes.
-LinSig V3's traffic model takes into account issues which have sometimes previously been modelled by reducing the modelled Lane length using LINSAT.
-In LinSig V3 the physical lane length should always be used.
+LinSig 3's traffic model takes into account issues which have sometimes previously been modelled by reducing the modelled Lane length using LINSAT.
+In LinSig 3 the physical lane length should always be used.
 If further fine tuning of Short Lane usage is required the Custom Occupancies can be adjusted. - Review Signalling on Lanes.
-Any LinSig V3 Lanes created by splitting LinSig V2 multi-Lane Links will by default be created with the same signal control on each Lane.
-LinSig V3 allows different control on each Lane. - Review Movement Settings.
-Any LinSig V3 Lanes created by splitting LinSig V2 multi-Lane Links will by default be created with the same movement settings for each Lane.
+Any LinSig 3 Lanes created by splitting LinSig 2 multi-Lane Links will by default be created with the same signal control on each Lane.
+LinSig 3 allows different control on each Lane. - Review Movement Settings.
+Any LinSig 3 Lanes created by splitting LinSig 2 multi-Lane Links will by default be created with the same movement settings for each Lane.
 The movement settings should be reviewed using the 'Movements' tabs of the Edit Lane dialog box to check whether each Lane would be better modelled with more specific settings. - Separate Streams to new Controllers.
-LinSig V2 could only model a single Controller.
-To model multi-junction Networks in V2 multiple Stage Streams were often used as a compromise alternative to multi-Controllers.
-As V3 fully supports multi-Controllers Stage Streams should be moved from the V2 multi-Stream single Controller to new Controllers in V3 to reflect how the Network is signalled in reality. - Reassign Flows to Network.
+LinSig 2 could only model a single Controller.
+To model multi-junction Networks in LinSig 2 multiple Stage Streams were often used as a compromise alternative to multi-Controllers.
+As LinSig 3 fully supports multi-Controllers Stage Streams should be moved from the LinSig 2 multi-Stream single Controller to new Controllers in LinSig 3 to reflect how the Network is signalled in reality. - Reassign Flows to Network.
 When any Network modifications are complete, the Origin -Destination Matrix should be assigned to the Network to produce Route and Lane flows. - Check Route Flows.
 Use the Route List View to review the Route Flows. - Check Lane Flows.
-Use the Network Layout View to review the Lane Flows calculated from the Route Flows. - Save the File in LinSig Version 3 format.
+Use the Network Layout View to review the Lane Flows calculated from the Route Flows.

+• Save the File in LinSig Version 3 format.

 2.2.5.
-Importing & Merging LinSig Files
+Importing and Merging LinSig Files

-As well as allowing Networks to be built from scratch LinSig V3 allows Networks to be built up by merging together existing LinSig files into one larger Network model.
+As well as allowing Networks to be built from scratch LinSig 3 allows Networks to be built up by merging together existing LinSig files into one larger Network model.
 This process is carried out in several stages.
 These are:

-- Create a base model file. - Import an existing LinSig file containing a Network segment to be added to the base Network into the base model.
-This will be imported as a separate Network Segment. - Identify Zones which connect the two Network Segments and merge these Zones using the 'Merge Zones Wizard' to connect the Network Segments.
-LinSig will attempt to make a best guess at routing etc within the combined Network. - Repeat this process for any additional Network Segments to be added. - Having merged all the Network Segments together refine the combined Network OD matrix using matrix estimation and check and refine routing in the combined Network. - Further details are given in 'Importing & Merging LinSig Networks' in the View Reference.
+- Create a base model file. - Import an existing LinSig file containing a Network region to be added to the base Network into the base model.
+This will be imported as a separate Network region. - Join Network regions together either by merging Zones using the 'Zone Merge Wizard' for Matrix Based Network regions or by joining Lane Based Network regions using Lane Connectors. - Repeat this process for any additional Network regions to be added. - Having merged all the Network Segments together optionally refine the combined Origin-Destination Matrix for any Matrix Based regions using matrix estimation and check and refine routing in the combined Network. - Further details are given in 'Importing & Merging LinSig Networks' in the View Reference section.